cl_maintenanceAndUpdateFrequency

 Projects submitted to Transport Canada’s Navigation Protection Program.
 Please note that where appropriate, the content is displayed in the language of the original submission and has not been altered.

-Active and inactive boil water advisories from the City of Repentigny.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**
+Mapping of listed trees in Quebec City.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

 Heat Wave Days are the number of days in the forecast period with a maximum temperature above the cardinal maximum temperature, the temperature at which crop growth ceases (dhw_cool).
 This temperature is 30°C for cool season crops.
 Week 1 and week 2 forecasted index is available daily from April 1 to October 31.
 Week 3 and week 4 forecasted index is available weekly (Thursday) from April 1 to October 31.
 Cool season crops require a relatively low temperature condition.
 Typical examples include wheat, barley, canola, oat, rye, pea, and potato.
 They normally grow in late spring and summer, and mature between the end of summer and early fall in the southern agricultural areas of Canada.
 The optimum temperature for such crops is 25°C. Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.